 Our solution integrates with your existing contact center systems and policies and improves over time by learning from real interactions.
 AI supports agents and automates routine tasks, while humans remain in control to handle complex decisions and guide the system’s improvement.

-See how it works in a demo.
+See how we work or request a demo.
 Also, explore our guide, unlocking enterprise value with AI-powered contact centers, for a practical roadmap for implementing AI contact centers.

 Yes.
 GDPR applies as soon as personal data is processed, no matter the volume.
 This includes transcripts, CRM records, sentiment scores, and AI-generated summaries.
 Enterprises need a lawful basis to process data, minimize data access, limit retention, and explain AI-driven decision-making.
 Firms operating in both the EU and the US have to follow both GDPR and CCPA.